Classes are listed by the instructors last name, on the day that they are currently scheduled.

 Characters breathe life into your story.
 Well-designed characters suck readers into the world you’ve created and invite them to suspend their disbelief as they take their journey through your pages.
 Learn how to delve a little deeper to create characters that leap off the page and make your story riveting and memorable.

 Whether subtly or drastically different from reality, science fiction and fantasy stories take place in their own worlds.
-These worlds need rules, history, language, and geography.
-This class will discuss these topics and more as we strive to create believable worlds for our stories.
+To make these worlds believable, they need internally consistent rules, history, language, and geography.
+But bringing a world to life on the page requires more than maps; it requires a deep connection to character and plot.
+In this class, we’ll explore some of the many facets of world building as we strive to bring our imagination to life.

 Save Your Novel with Save The Cat